deepjavalibrary/djl/examples/docs/BERT_question_and_answer.md

 | `-p`      | Path to the model directory |
 | `-n`      |  Model name prefix |

-You can type the following to run inference:
+Use the following command to run inference:

 ```
 cd examples